GitWither/wits/README.md

-# wits
-WITS - What Is That Stuff
+# WITS - What Is That Stuff